 The process of creating VALENCE is being documented in our nonfiction podcast, Scoring Magic.

-WIL WILLIAMS (they/she)
+WIL WILLIAMS (they/them)

 JULIA SCHIFINI (she/her)